nextgis-borsch/lib_gdal/README.md

 # GDAL - Geospatial Data Abstraction Library [devel]

 This is restructured GDAL sources tree fork with CMake build system [code name borsch].
+This branch for testing and fast bug fixing.

 GDAL is an open source X/MIT licensed translator library for raster and vector geospatial data formats.
 This is a mirror of the GDAL Subversion repository.